karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 ---
 title: "Building an Azure DevOps Copilot using .NET 8, Semantic Kernel and Azure OpenAi GPT-4o"
 date: 2024-05-26T18:02:37+02:00
-description: ""
+description: "This post demonstrates how to create an Azure DevOps Copilot that utilizes a small subset of the Azure DevOps REST API.
+To achieve this, we will be using Semantic Kernel along with .NET 8 and Azure OpenAI."
 tags: ["genai", "azure", "openai", "dotnet", "devops"]
 draft: true
 ---

 > **Just show me the code**
-> As always, if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/building-an-azure-devops-copilot-using-semantic-kernel-and-dotnet)
+> As always, if you don’t care about the post I have upload the source code on my [Github](https://github.com/karlospn/building-an-azure-devops-copilot-using-semantic-kernel-and-dotnet).

-First and foremost, let me clarify that **I don't intend to build an entire Azure DevOps Copilot**, as the Azure DevOps REST API is too big and my spare time is quite limited.
+First and foremost, let me clarify that **I don't intend to build a complete Azure DevOps Copilot**, as the Azure DevOps REST API is too big and my spare time is quite limited.

 Instead, I plan to create an Azure DevOps Copilot that uses a small subset of the Azure DevOps API.
 My primary goal here is to demonstrate how simple it can be to build your own custom Copilot using Semantic Kernel Plugins when you have a third party API to interact with it.

-But what're exactly going to build in here?
+But what exactly is a Copilot?
 A Microsoft Copilot is a suite of AI-powered tools integrated into various Microsoft products to assist users in their tasks.
-It aims too enhance user productivity by providing intelligent, context-aware assistance across a wide range of applications and tasks.

-But what exactly are we going to build here?
-A Microsoft Copilot is a suite of AI-powered tools integrated into various Microsoft products to assist users in their tasks.
 It aims to enhance user productivity by providing intelligent, context-aware assistance across a wide range of applications and tasks.

-There are already several of them: Microsoft 365 Copilot, GitHub Copilot, Power Platform Copilot, etc. But you can also build your own custom Copilot, and that's exactly what I plan to do.
+There are already several examples, such as Microsoft 365 Copilot, GitHub Copilot, and Power Apps Copilot.
+However, you can also build your own Copilot, and that's exactly what I plan to demonstrate in this post.

-In plain words, we're going to build a custom Azure DevOps Copilot, which is essentially a chat interface where the AI assistant will be Azure OpenAI GPT-4.
-This assistant will use the power of Semantic Kernel plugins to perform actions on my Azure DevOps instance, such as managing Team Projects, Git Repositories, Branches, Builds, etc.
+In simple terms, we're going to build a chat interface with an AI assistant powered by Azure OpenAI GPT-4o.
+This assistant will leverage the capabilities of Semantic Kernel plugins to provide answers and perform actions on my Azure DevOps instance, such as managing Team Projects, Git Repositories, Branches, Builds, and more.

 But before we start writing code, let's quickly discuss what Semantic Kernel and Semantic Kernel Plugins are.